steve7171/draft-hmntsharma-bmp-over-tls/draft-hmntsharma-bmp-over-tls.md

 The TLS cipher suites that provide only data integrity validation without encryption SHOULD NOT be used by default.

-It is RECOMMENDED to adhere to the Recommendations for Secure Use of Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) as defined in {{RFC7525}}.
+The BMPS implementation SHOULD follow the best practices and recommendations for using TLS, as per the Recommendations for Secure Use of Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) as defined in {{RFC7525}}.

 # IANA Considerations